Robust Multi-Modal Sensor Fusion: An Adversarial Approach: Related Work

-This model for sensor fusion assumes that independent sensors in the network are similar to each other (eg. 5 radars looking at the same object).
+A model-based sensor fusion approach was proposed in \cite{thesis, li2001convex, florea2007critiques}.In this work, two different sensor fusion models were explored, namely, Similar Sensor Fusion (SSF), and Dissimilar Sensor Fusion (DSF).
+The SSF model assumes that the independent sensors in the network are similar to each other (eg. 5 radars looking at the same object).
 Additional sensors in this case do not provide any new information, but can be used to confirm information from other sensors.
 This model attempts to find a fusion result which is most consistent with all the individual sensor reports.
-Given a set of objects/targets, $O = \{o_1, o_2, ..., o_I\}$, the $l^{th}$ sensor report is defined as $R^l = \{P^l(o_i)\}$.
-In order to find the fused report, $R^f = \{P^f(o_i)\}$, a cost function is defined such that it measures the discrepancy between the fusion result and each sensor report,

-where, $w^l$ determines the contribution of the $l^{th}$ sensor report towards the fused report, and $dist(A,B)$ is a distance function measuring the discrepancy between the distributions $A$ and $B$.
-In \cite{thesis}, a Kulback-Liebler distance is used as the distance measure.
+On the other hand, the DSF model assumes that all sensors observe dissimilar characteristics of the target, and hence each sensor provides novel information about the target.
+An additional sensor in this case generates increased clarity on the target identity.
+These two models should be viewed as ``extreme cases" of decision level fusion.
+There are many practical cases in which the sensors are neither completely similar nor completely dissimilar.
+Event Driven Fusion \cite{rohedaEDF, rohedaEDF-jour} addresses this limitation and is discussed below.